Mad Dog killings: Attempted murder of the Vintons (December 21, 1956)

 On December 21, 1956, Taborsky and Culombe entered a grocery store in Coventry, Connecticut, belonging to Arthur Vinton, 64, and his 62-year-old wife, while the couple's three-year-old granddaughter Lorry was with them.
 Taborsky and Culombe pistol-whipped Vinton and his wife, but they did not shoot them.
 Taborsky ordered Culombe to kill Lorry.
-Unable to kill her, Culombe allegedly took Lorry to a different part of the store and told her to be quiet.
+Reluctant to kill her, Culombe allegedly took Lorry to a different part of the store and told her to be quiet.
 He then allegedly shot his gun into the floor so Taborsky would think Lorry was dead.
 Taborsky and Culombe stole $100 from the Vintons' store.
 By January 7, 1957, Mr. and Mrs. Vinton, who survived the attack, provided police with a description of the suspects, stating both stood over 6 ft and had dark-colored hair.

-Murder of Samuel Cohn (December 26, 1956)
+Samuel Cohn (December 26, 1956)

 On December 26, 1956, between 8:15 and 8:30 p.m., Taborsky and Culombe entered a liquor store in East Hartford, Connecticut, and shot the owner, 65-year-old Samuel Cohn, twice in the head, killing him.
 The two emptied the cash register and left the drawer open.
 They also rifled through Cohn's pockets and stole the money he had on him.
 A customer discovered Cohn's body lying behind a counter.
 Although there were no witnesses and people who lived next door to Cohn's store did not hear or see anything amiss, police immediately connected Cohn's murder to the murders of Kurpiewski and Janowski on December 15 due to the similar way the killers rifled through the victims' cash registers and pockets, shot the victims in the head, and fled the scene without leaving additional evidence.

 After Cohn's murder, East Hartford Mayor John Torpey posted a $1,000 reward for information leading to the capture of Cohn's killers.